wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-Kumari, et al.          Expires December 31, 2016               [Page 6]
+Kumari, et al.          Expires January 12, 2017                [Page 6]

-Internet-Draft              DNS Extra Answers                  June 2016
+Internet-Draft              DNS Extra Answers                  July 2016

    although there is no easy way to signal this to a client other than